kserve/kserve/docs/samples/v1beta1/rollout/README.md

-# Setting up canary rollouts in an InferenceService
-To test a canary rollout, you can use the canary.yaml, which declares a canary model that is set to receive 10% of requests.
+# Rollout InferenceService with Canary Strategy

 ## Setup
 1. Your ~/.kube/config should point to a cluster with [KFServing installed](https://github.com/kubeflow/kfserving/#install-kfserving).
 2. Your cluster's Istio Ingress gateway must be [network accessible](https://istio.io/latest/docs/tasks/traffic-management/ingress/ingress-control/).

 ## Create the InferenceService
-In v1beta1 we no longer need to maintain both default and canary spec on `InferenceService`, KFServing automatically tracks the last good revision that is rolled out to 100% percent.
-KFServing by default does `Blue/Green` rollout, when you set `canaryTrafficPercent` field it automatically splits the traffic between the latest ready revision that is rolling out and the last unknown good revision that had 100% traffic rolled out.
+In v1beta1 you no longer need to specify both default and canary spec on `InferenceService` to rollout the `InferenceService` with canary strategy, KFServing automatically tracks the last good revision that was rolled out to 100% percent, you only need to set the `canaryTrafficPercent` field and KFServing automatically splits the traffic between the revision that is currently rolling out and the last known good revision that had 100% traffic rolled out.

 ### Create the InferenceService with the initial model